-Provocations: The Work of David Connor by Drew Plunkett is the first monograph on this influential and award-winning designer and is a highly illustrated volume featuring previously unpublished photos and drawings by Connor. the book is available for pre-order now and will be released on 12th October 2020.
+Provocations: The Work of David Connor by Drew Plunkett is the first monograph on this influential and award-winning designer and is a highly illustrated volume featuring previously unpublished photos and drawings by Connor.
+The book is available now.

 This book examines Connor's most significant projects, assessing his idiosyncratic working methods and identifying his influences and professional liaisons with partners, collaborators and clients.
 With beautiful illustrations and photographs, it considers the impact of his interior-design education on his architectural projects and the link between his drawing techniques and the particularity of his finished work.

 In the second half of the 1970s Britain was in crisis, destabilised by industrial disputes and economic recession and ready for change.
 Architecture and design were dealing with their own crisis.
 Ur-Modernism was running out of credibility.
 In 1977, Charles Jencks, in The Language of Post-Modern Architecture, produced a taxonomy of its dissenting strands and gave them respectability.
 Radical change was in the ether and it was neatly reflected in a volte-face in youth culture.
 Nihilistic punks of the 1970s were superseded by narcissistic New Romantics, the pioneers of the preening, prosperous and Postmodernist 1980s.